sachungo/miscellaneous/dev_tools/examples.md

 ## awk
 `awk` is a pattern-directed scanning and processing language

-OR

-`awk` is a programming language that is used for processing text-based data, either in files or data streams, or using shell pipes

-OR

-`awk` is a pattern scanning and processing language, which is mostly used as a command line filter to reformat the output of other commands

 ```bash
 # print the first word of each line
 awk '{print $1}' myfile.txt